ese-ada-lovelace-2024/make_and_friends/pages/slides/make.md

 `make` has an option `-j` to try to run multiple recipes at the same time.

-Eg. to allow up to 4 jobs at once (one is a manger)
+Eg. to allow up to 4 jobs at once (one is actually a manager)
 ```
 make -j4 all
 ```